TomaszTurbak/currencyExchange/README.md

 ## Description

 This is my second project created in the process of becoming the Frontend Developer.
-I have created a simple currency conventer that allows you to exchange Polish currency PLN into some other currencies.
+I have created a simple currency conventer that allows you to calculate exchange rates of PLN into some other currencies.

 ## How it works